-- Direct root logins are only permitted on the local RS-232 console or via SSH. - The secure copy utility, scp, eliminates the need to use the insecure ftp protocol for transferring program updates to the Unison. - HTTP may be completely disabled by configuration of /etc/rc.d/rc.local. - Access via SNMP is configurable to provide the security of the latest version 3 Internet standard which supports both view-based access control and user-based security using modern encryption techniques.
+• The secure copy utility, scp, eliminates the need to use the insecure ftp protocol for transferring program updates to the Tempus LX.

+• HTTP may be completely disabled by configuration of /etc/rc.d/rc.local.

+• Access via SNMP is configurable to provide the security of the latest version 3 Internet standard which supports both view-based access control and user-based security using modern encryption techniques.
 Previous versions v1 and v2c supported access control essentially via passwords transmitted over the network in plain text.
-Refer to Appendix C Simple Network Management Protocol which is dedicated to configuration of SNMP for details. - Individual host access to protocol server daemons such as in.telnetd, snmpd or sshd may be controlled by the tcpd daemon and directives contained in the files /etc/hosts.allow and /etc/hosts.deny. - Risky protocols like TIME, DAYTIME and TELNET may be completely disabled by configuration of the inetd super-server daemon.
+Refer to Appendix C - Simple Network Management Protocol which is dedicated to configuration of SNMP for details.

+• Individual host access to protocol server daemons such as in.telnetd, snmpd or sshd may be controlled by the tcpd daemon and directives contained in the files /etc/hosts.allow and /etc/hosts.deny.

+• Risky protocols like TIME, DAYTIME and TELNET may be completely disabled by configuration of the inetd super-server daemon.

-The last two topics are supported on the Unison by a pair of shell scripts which ease configuration for the inexperienced user of Unix-like operating systems.
+The last two topics are supported on the Tempus LX by a pair of shell scripts which ease configuration for the inexperienced user of Unix-like operating systems.
 These are accessconfig and inetdconfig.